 Long COVID-19 Health Complications: Signs & Symptoms

-The COVID-19 second wave brought with it an astoundingly large number of cases.
+The COVID-19 second and now the third wave brought with it an astoundingly large number of cases.
 This means a large portion of the country has been infected by the virus – some have tragically lost their lives.
 Thanks to the tireless efforts of the medical community, many were able to survive the dangerous symptoms of the COVID-19 infection.
 But, it’s important to remember that recovery should be closely supervised by a medical professional as well.
-There are long term health complications of COVID-19 (this is also called Long COVID-19) that everyone should be aware about.
+There are long-term health complications of COVID-19 (this is also called Long COVID-19) that everyone should be aware of.
 These symptoms of Long COVID-19 can persist from 3 weeks to 1 year.
 Experts say that 30%-40% of COVID-19 patients have at least one symptom of Long COVID.

 While the three vaccines available in the country (Covaxin, Covershield and Sputnik V) are able to reduce the severity of the symptoms should one contract the virus – it does not prevent an infection from taking place.
 Taking the vaccine is the right thing to do, but paying close attention to how your body recovers is also a priority.

 Read about the trends of Omicron Variant in India.

 COVID-19 symptoms can also last for months for some individuals, which can lead to lung, heart and brain damage.
 This gives ample leeway for risk of chronic health conditions.
 Read on to find out how the body can be affected systemically after recovery.